 More Panes, Less Pain

 Energy efficiency is greater in windows with more panes of glass in them.
-Double-pane windows are a notable choice for homeowners looking to increase energy efficiency with replacement windows.
+Double-pane windows are a notable choice for homeowners looking for more energy efficiency with replacement windows.

 More Than Just Tinting

-The glazing on your window can make a big impact in reducing both the SHGC and VT that influences ENERGY STAR ratings.
+The glazing on your window can play a large role in reducing both the SHGC and VT that influence ENERGY STAR ratings.
 For years, people have relied on tinted glazing to block sunlight and reduce glare.
 Two other techniques can help on both sides of the glass and increase energy efficiency in your home.

 On windows with two or more panes of glass, insulated glazing is created when the glass panes are spaced apart and hermetically sealed, leaving an insulating air space.
 Insulated window glazing primarily lowers the U-factor, but it also decreases the SHGC.